aharden/ansible-vagrant/README.md

 ## Layout

 The `playbook.yml` and `files`, `group_vars/` & `templates/` directories in the root control the configuration of the Vagrant machine.
-The environment contained in the `ansible/` directory is the instance used by the Vagrant machine.
+The file system in the `ansible/` directory is used by the Vagrant-Powered Ansible management system.

 ## Prepare